List of My Chemical Romance members: History

 Bryar parted ways with My Chemical Romance in early 2010.
 According to biographer Tom Bryant, he was kicked out of the band.
 The band released their fourth studio album Danger Days: The True Lives of the Fabulous Killjoys in 2010.
 While Bryar is credited as a songwriter on five songs, he did not perform on any of it.
 Most of the album featured John Miceli on drums, with Dorian Crozier performing on "Bulletproof Heart".
-Mike Pedicone performed on the Mad Gear and Missile Kid EP.
-The band initially wanted him to take the role of their touring drummer, though he was removed from the band by September 2011.
-Jarrod Alexander replaced him.
+Mike Pedicone performed on the extended play, The Mad Gear and Missile Kid (2010); the band initially wanted him to take the role of their touring drummer, though he was removed by September 2011 and replaced by Jarrod Alexander.
 In 2012, the band began work on their fifth studio album, The Paper Kingdom, which was never released.
-Alexander was going to perform on the album,' while Dewees joined the band officially and would contribute to the writing sessions.'
+Dewees joined the band officially and contributed to the writing sessions,' while Alexander was set to play on it.'
 From 2012 to 2013, the band released Conventional Weapons, a compilation album consisting of ten unreleased songs that were recorded in 2009.
 These songs feature Bryar as a songwriter and performer, as they were recorded prior to his departure.

 My Chemical Romance broke up in March 2013.
 One of the songs that was intended to be part of The Paper Kingdom, "Fake Your Death", was later included in the band's greatest hits album May Death Never Stop You (2014).
 My Chemical Romance reunited in 2019, with the Way brothers, Iero, and Toro all returning.
 For their Reunion Tour, they were joined by Alexander and Jamie Muhoberac as their touring drummer and keyboardist, respectively.
-Muhoberac previously served as an additional musician for The Black Parade and Danger Days.
-The two later joined the band for their first single since their reunion, "The Foundations of Decay".
+Muhoberac previously served as a session musician for The Black Parade and Danger Days.
+The two later performed on the band's first single since their reunion, "The Foundations of Decay".
 In 2025, the band embarked on their Long Live The Black Parade tour.
 Alongside Alexander and Muhoberac, the band was joined by violinist Kayleigh Goldsworthy and cellist Clarice Jensen, the latter of whom played a solo in-between the band's sets.
-Rule also returned.
+Rule also returned, playing percussion.